Stop Scrolling. Start Doing

 The Low-Pressure Pivot: Choose a spot with high-quality food but zero pretension.
 When the environment is relaxed, the conversation is real.
 Authenticity is a better aphrodisiac than overpriced oysters.

-The Decision Win: Nothing kills the "mood" faster than standing on a sidewalk for fifteen minutes saying, "I don't know, what do you want to do?" and scrolling through Yelp.
+The Decision Win: Nothing kills the "mood" faster than standing on a sidewalk for fifteen minutes saying, "I don't know, what do you want to do?" while scrolling through Yelp.
 The most romantic thing you can do is have an answer.

 Traditional apps want you to browse "Date Night" collections because those restaurants pay for the visibility.
-They want you to stay in the "Comparison Loop" because it makes the eventual purchase feel like a "big event."
+They want you to stay in the "Comparison Loop" because it makes the purchase feel like a "big event."

 Stop following the "Top 10" lists.
 Start making your own.
 Stop scrolling.
 Start doing.